Offering local pricing

 This object also contains an onClick

-property to which you can assign an async
+property to assign an async

 event-handling procedure.
 One way to define it is by using a try...catch